What is demurrage?

 The terms demurrage and detention are often used interchangeably, but have different meanings and applications.
 Detention refers to fees imposed for using equipment, such as shipping containers, longer than originally agreed upon.
 This can occur when the container is made available later than the agreed upon "free time" period.
 The duration of free time is negotiable and is usually longer for detention compared to demurrage.
 This is because terminal space is limited and expensive, so shipping companies benefit from removing containers from the terminal as soon as possible.
 Therefore, demurrage costs are generally higher than detention costs.

-The cost of demurrage and detention is at the discretion of the shipping company.
+The shipping company determines the costs for demurrage and detention.
 The person who books the sea freight is contractually liable to the shipping company for demurrage and detention.